 U.S. Diplomatic and Consular Officers are not permitted to perform marriages (Title 22, Code of Federal Regulations 52.1).
 Marriages abroad are almost always performed by local (foreign) civil or religious officials.
 U.S. Consular Officers also cannot make any official certification about the status or eligibility to marry of persons residing in the United States who propose to be married abroad.

 Marriages may be performed by the Ministry of Justice or by one of several Christian churches in Bahrain.
 Regardless of the marriage venue, persons who have been married in Bahrain should be certain to request an English translation of their marriage certificate, and have the original certificates authenticated by the Ministry of Justice and the Ministry of Foreign Affairs.
-For additional information on getting married in Bahrain, please contact the Bahrain Ministry of Justice at 1752-2359.
+For additional information on getting married in Bahrain, please contact the Bahrain Ministry of Justice.
 For information on churches in Bahrain please visit the websites below.